dkfans/keeperfx-website/docs/privacy-policy.md

 User Control

 Users have control over their data.
 They can update their username, remove their email address, delete uploaded content, and contact us to remove all their data.

+CDN and Reverse Proxy

+The KeeperFX website uses Cloudflare as a content delivery network (CDN) and reverse proxy.
+This means that all website traffic is routed through Cloudflare's servers, which may result in the transfer of some of your personal information to Cloudflare.
+Although we have taken steps to minimize the amount of data that is shared with Cloudflare, there is still a theoretical risk that Cloudflare could access this data.
+Cloudflare's privacy policy states that they will only process user data on behalf of the website owner and will not use it for any other purpose.
+By using the KeeperFX website, you acknowledge and accept this risk.

 Changes to the Privacy Policy